Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves. – Matthew 10:16

 On the other hand, this site will not deny the aggressive, legal, and supremacist elements within Islam that lead some Muslims to persecute Christians and others, including other Muslims.
 It also will not deny acts of persecution by anyone else, including Christians.

-The fundamental bottom line for Today’s Martyrs is, to quote a convert from Islam, “Muslims are not the enemy, they are the prize”.
+The fundamental bottom line for Today’s Martyrs is, to quote convert from Islam David Nasser, “Muslims are not the enemy, they are the prize”.
 Muslims are no different than the rest of us: ultimately, we are all called to salvation through faith in Jesus Christ and His Gospel.

 So, Today’s Martyrs mixes politics and religion?